-and these correspond to the first three case studies presented in this paper as well as an additional introductory tutorial.
-These interactive notebooks allow users to investigate the toolbox without the need to install any additional software.
-Users are able to modify and re-run the notebook and immediately see the impact of any changes.
 This approach has been previously used by the authors for supporting collaborative research and summer school teaching.
-Additional Jupyter notebooks could be written to provide worked examples of: i) driving FluxEngine with a custom Python script to perform a sensitivity or ensemble analysis, ii) using the FluxEngine to study a freshwater environment or iii) using the verification tools module to verify custom changes and extensions to the toolbox.
+Additional Jupyter Notebook tutorials could be written to provide worked examples of (i) driving FluxEngine with a custom Python script to perform a sensitivity or ensemble analysis, (ii) using the FluxEngine to study a freshwater environment, or (iii) using the verification tools module to verify custom changes and extensions to the toolbox.
 All notebooks will be maintained so that they remain available and relevant to future versions of the FluxEngine.

-5. Conclusions
+5 Conclusions

-The FluxEngine is an open-source and freely available software toolbox that provides standardised and verified calculations of gas exchange and net integrated fluxes between the ocean and atmosphere, and the toolbox is now being used by in situ, Earth observation and modelling scientific communities.
-The development of the toolbox was driven by the desire to reduce duplication of effort, to facilitate collaboration between different research communities, and thus to accelerate advancements in air-sea gas flux research and monitoring.
+FluxEngine is an open-source and freely available software toolbox that provides standardised and verified calculations of gas exchange and net integrated fluxes between the ocean and atmosphere, and the toolbox is now being used by in situ, Earth observation, and modelling scientific communities.
+The development of the toolbox was driven by the desire to reduce duplication of effort, to facilitate collaboration between different research communities, and to accelerate advancements in air-sea gas flux research and monitoring.

-Building on Shutler et al. (2016), which demonstrated the toolbox and verified the accuracy of the calculations, this paper demonstrates new capabilities that considerably broadens the scope of research questions that can be addressed using FluxEngine.
+Building on Shutler et al. (2016), who demonstrated the toolbox and verified the accuracy of the calculations, this paper demonstrates new capabilities that considerably broadens the scope of research questions that can be addressed using FluxEngine.
 Version 3.0 can now be easily installed and executed on a desktop or laptop computer and does not require specialist hardware or software libraries.
-It can be used as a Python library or as a set of stand-alone command line utilities.
+It can be used as a Python library or as a set of stand-alone command-line utilities.
 The toolbox now includes an extensive suite of tools for calculating gas fluxes directly from in situ data.
 Collectively, these improvements have streamlined the process for extending the toolbox and will allow users to easily take advantage of newly developed gas transfer velocity parameterisations and/or new sources of input data.
 These new tools and the toolbox are fully compatible with the internationally established data structures being used by the SOCAT and the MEMENTO communities.